What To Do If You’ve Had a Mortgage Declined After an AIP

 FAQs

-If your application is complex or is considered risky, there’s a good chance the lender will request extra underwriter scrutiny and additional checks before final approval.
+If your application is complex or considered risky, the lender may request extra underwriter scrutiny and checks before final approval.

-No. It won’t impact your credit report or jeopardise future applications for finance.
+No. It won’t impact your credit report or jeopardise future finance applications.
 This is because most lenders don’t carry out a hard credit check while assessing applicants for an agreement in principle, so other lenders won’t see this on your file.

 Ask a question